-Upon arrival at the University, you will receive your student card and the official certificates establishing your status as a ULB student.
+Welcome Upon arrival at the University, you will receive your student card and the official certificates establishing your status as a ULB student.
 No registration fees will be requested but you must have paid the registration fees for the academic year of your exchange at your home University.
 Please be aware that we may request proof of your registration at any time.
 Some of our faculties offer a special welcome to exchange students.
 You will be informed of any such events by the faculty itself.

-Student grants

-As stated in students' mobility agreements, our University offers no grants to the exchange students it hosts.
+Student grants As stated in students' mobility agreements, our University offers no grants to the exchange students it hosts.
 You will be dependent on your own resources or those provided by your home University for funding your stay at ULB.

-USEFUL CONTACTS FOR EXCHANGE STUDENTS

-Faculties (if you are an exchange student)

-Faculty of Letters, Translation and Communication Ms Valérie Van Steen Mobilite.LTC@ulb.be +32 2 650 36 87

-ISTI-COOREMANS School of Translation and Interpretation Ms Nathalie Bremeels erasmus.TI.LTC@ulb.be +32 2 650 62 11

-Faculty of Philosophy and Social Sciences Ms Isabelle Beauchamp pipsin@ulb.be +32 2 650 45 76

-Faculty of Law and Criminology Ms Isabelle Bettens erasmus.droit@ulb.be +32 2 650 36 13

-Solvay Brussels School of Economics and Management Ms Anne Georges Anne.Georges@ulb.be +32 2 650 48 66

-Faculty of Sciences - Inter-faculty School of Bioengineering Mr Renaud Martel Renaud.Martel@ulb.be +32 2 650 55 53 Faculty of Psychology, Education Sciences and Speech and Language Therapy Ms Alexandra Debeur alexandra.debeur@ulb.be +32 2 650 60 54

-Polytechnic School - Faculty of Applied Sciences Ms Rose-Marie Brynaert international.polytech@ulb.be +32 2 650 40 85

-La Cambre Horta Faculty of Architecture Ms Zohra Chentouf international.archi@ulb.be +32 2 639 24 21

-School of Public Health Ms Yasmina Talhaoui yasmine.talhaoui@ulb.be +32 2 555 40 13

-Faculty of Medicine Ms Kristela Babic erasmus.medecine@ulb.be +32 2 555 61 64

-Faculty of Pharmacy

-Ms Maureen Mbuyi-A-Nsaka

-mudoy.maureen.mbuyi-a-nsaka@

-ulb.be

-+32 2 650 53 37

-Faculty of Motor Sciences Ms Anne Moncousin anne.moncousin@ulb.be +32 2 555 33 58

-International Welcome Desk

-The ULB International Welcome Desk can help you with questions relating to visas and residence permits.

-However, we are not in a position to speed up the application process with the Immigration Office or the town halls.

-Regarding visas and residence permits, please refer to the website of the Immigration Office | IBZ and contact the Belgian Embassy in your country.

-For any other questions, please contact us at welcome@ulb.be

-CAMPUS MAPS
+USEFUL CONTACTS FOR EXCHANGE STUDENTS Faculties (if you are an exchange student) Faculty of Letters, Translation and Communication Ms Hanan Amrani Mobilite.LTC@ulb.be +32 2 650 36 87 ISTI-COOREMANS School of Translation and Interpretation Ms Nathalie Bremeels erasmus.TI.LTC@ulb.be +32 2 650 62 11 Faculty of Philosophy and Social Sciences Ms Isabelle Beauchamp pipsin@ulb.ac.be +32 2 650 45 76 Faculty of Law and Criminology Ms Isabelle Bettens erasmus.droit@ulb.ac.be +32 2 650 36 13 Solvay Brussels School of Economics and Management Ms Anne Georges Anne.Georges@ulb.be +32 2 650 48 66 Faculty of Sciences - Inter-faculty School of Bioengineering Mr Renaud Martel Renaud.Martel@ulb.be +32 2 650 55 53 Faculty of Psychology, Education Sciences and Speech and Language Therapy Ms Alexandra Debeur alexandra.debeur@ulb.be +32 2 650 60 54 Polytechnic School - Faculty of Applied Sciences Ms Rose-Marie Brynaert international.polytech@ulb.ac.be +32 2 650 40 85 La Cambre Horta Faculty of Architecture Ms Zohra Chentouf international.archi@ulb.ac.be +32 2 639 24 21 School of Public Health Ms Yasmina Talhaoui yasmine.talhaoui@ulb.be +32 2 555 40 13 Faculty of Medicine Ms Kristela Babic erasmus.medecine@ulb.be +32 2 555 61 64 Faculty of Pharmacy Ms Maureen Mbuyi-A-Nsaka mudoy.maureen.mbuyi-a-nsaka@ ulb.be +32 2 650 53 37 Faculty of Motor Sciences Ms Anne Moncousin anne.moncousin@ulb.be +32 2 555 33 58

+Student Mobility Office (SME) The Student Mobility Office is in charge of exchange students.
+Its offices are located on the 5th Floor, Building S on the Solbosch campus.
+General queries: mobilite@ulb.be Find the Student Mobility Office on social media and get updates about events and tips to prepare for your mobility.

-For more information: Maps and directions
+CAMPUS MAPS For more information: Maps and directions

-For any other questions, please contact us at welcome@ulb.be
+20 For any other questions, please contact us at welcome@ulb.be